-Copper Garage Doors in Seattle
+Copper Garage Doors in Las Vegas

-Once you decide on the copper material for your door in Seattle, it is time to consider the panel styles you want, if any.
+Once you decide on the copper material for your door in Las Vegas, it is time to consider the panel styles you want, if any.
 With 99.9% copper material, which is what copper garage doors are you have the option of different panels inside made with various shapes and styles.
 Long panels are the typical panels used for larger doors, particularly two car garages.
 A standard one car garage door would have eight of the long panels, four columns of two.

 The short panel design is another popular option, comprised of four rows of four panels, sixteen in total for a single car garage door.
 Short panel designs have a similar panel amount, four by four, but inside each of the sixteen panels are vertical lines dividing the panels into equally sized sections.

 Some homeowners prefer the grooved design which does not have any panels but instead has grooves or lines that run the entire door, from top to bottom, going from left to right.
 On a similar note, there are ribbed versions for the paneling which divide a single car garage door into four equally thick sections with four ribbed indentations running horizontally.

 Once panel designs have been considered, you can vacillate over the window options, including the tints and laminate options.
 In these cases, the windows do not have to be clear, but instead can be tinted to stimulate color.
 If you have chosen glass windows, you can choose a frosted design, clear color, or smoked shade.
 The latter is the darkest option while the frosted gives off an opaque color, perfect for homeowners who want a bit of privacy but still want to allow natural light into the area.
 If the windows are crafted from acrylic, you can also choose a bronze coating, gray color, or pebbled tint—pebbled being the same as a frosted tint but with a bit more texture to it.